Safe third country

 Since mid-2016, namely from the very first decisions applying the safe third country concept in the cases of Syrian nationals, until today, first instance decisions dismissing the applications of Syrian nationals as inadmissible on the basis that Türkiye is a safe third country in the Fast-Track Border Procedure, are based on a pre-defined template provided to Regional Asylum Offices or Asylum Units on the islands, and are identical, except for the applicants’ personal details and a few lines mentioning their statements, and repetitive.[46]

-Specifically, the Asylum Service, reaches the conclusion that Türkiye is a safe third country for Syrian nationals, relying on:
+Specifically, the Asylum Service reaches the conclusion that Türkiye is a safe third country for Syrian nationals, relying on:

-• the provisions of Turkish legal regime in force, i.e. the Turkish Law on Foreigners and International Protection (LFIP), published on 4 April 2013,[44] the Turkish Temporary Protection Regulation (TPR), published on 2014[45] and the Regulation on Work Permit for Applicants for and Beneficiaries of International Protection, published on 26 April 2016,[46] without taking into consideration its critical amendments, based on emergency measures;[47]
+• the provisions of Turkish legal regime in force, e., the Turkish Law on Foreigners and International Protection (LFIP), published on 4 April 2013,[47] the Turkish Temporary Protection Regulation (TPR), published on 2014[48] and the Regulation on Work Permit for Applicants for and Beneficiaries of International Protection, published on 26 April 2016,[49] without taking into consideration its critical amendments, based on emergency measures;[50]

 • the letters, dated 2016, exchanged between the European Commission and Turkish authorities,[51]